Description

 L’Arte del mobile in Italia par Silvanno Colombo.

-Il Mobiglio, gli ambianti e le Decorazioni del Rinascimiento in Italia par Augusto Padrini
+Il Mobiglio, gli ambianti e le Decorazioni del Rinascimiento in Italia par Augusto Pedrini

-Il Mobilio in Italia par Augusto Padrini, 1948.
+Il Mobilio in Italia par Augusto Pedrini, 1948.